- Gabriela Aceves-Sepúlveda

 - Staff & faculty resources

-Accelerated Master’s Option for Undergraduate Students
+Accelerated Master's Option

 The Accelerated Master's allows undergraduate students to take graduate level courses and apply these to both their undergraduate and graduate course requirements.
 This is not a degree program.
 It is a path that allows SFU undergraduate students planning to pursue graduate studies to complete their graduate coursework in less time.